reimagined/resolve/docs/read-side.md

 Each Read Model projection object should define an **Init** function that initializes the Read Model storage.

-You can add tables to the storage using the **defineTable** method:
+You can use the **defineTable** method to add tables to the storage:

 ```js
   Init: async store => {